 The big drawback of either procedure is that the results are extremely temporary.
 The results from a surgical rhinoplasty will last the rest of your life and the results from a facelift can last for up to a decade.
 But, with a non surgical procedure, the longest you can expect your results to last is one to two years.
 You can repeat the process to maintain the results after that, if you wish.
 Some people like to have a non-surgical procedure first to see if they like the changes to their face.
 You might decide after a few months or a couple of years that you’re ready for either a surgical rhinoplasty or a surgical facelift.

-In the Washington, DC area, Dr. George Bitar and Dr. Robert Centeno offer both surgical and non-surgical facelift and rhinoplasty.
-The surgeons are available to speak with you and help you determine whether traditional surgery or a treatment involving fillers and injections is best suited for you.
-To schedule a consultation with either Dr. Bitar or Dr. Centeno, call (703) -206-0506 today.
+In the Washington, DC area, Dr. George Bitar offers both surgical and non-surgical facelift and rhinoplasty.
+He is available to speak with you and help you determine whether traditional surgery or a treatment involving fillers and injections is best suited for you.
+To schedule a consultation, call (703) -206-0506 today.